particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 LTE Cat 1 provides greater compatibility with carriers, but is a more expensive module and uses more power.

-The only Particle LTE Cat 1 device available is the B Series B523 SoM, and is only compatible with European networks.
+B Series B523 SoM is LTE Cat 1 with 2G/3G fallback, and is only compatible with European networks at this time.
 The Quectel EG91-E module on this device also supports 3G and 2G fallback.
 Note that the EG91-E is too large to fit in the Boron (Adafruit Feather), Electron, or E Series module, so it will only be available in the M.2 SoM form-factor.

+The Tracker SoM T523 is also LTE Cat 1 with 2G/3G fallback, with a Quectel EG91-EX module, and will support the EMEAA region when released.

 ### LTE Cat M1